voidabhi/android-examples/README.md

 Contribute
 ========

-Feel free to send a pull request!
+Feel free to send a pull request for adding new projects or fixing existing issue!

 License
 =======